Improve Sleep Quality with the Help of Cameron’s Respiratory Therapy & Sleep Center

 Common Sleep Disorders

-Individuals who don’t receive an adequate amount of sleep throughout the night experience sleep deprivation.
+Individuals who don’t get enough sleep throughout the night experience sleep deprivation.
 Stress and other circumstances you experience in day-to-day life can interrupt sleep and contribute to sleep deprivation.
 Hallmark signs of sleep deprivation include slowed thinking, a reduced attention span, and worsened memory.
-Other signs include poor decision-making, mood changes, and lack of energy, as well as general feelings of stress, anxiety, and irritability.
+Other signs include poor decision-making, mood changes, lack of energy, and general feelings of stress, anxiety, and irritability.

-Another common sleep disorder is insomnia, which is experienced when it’s hard to get to sleep or stay asleep throughout the night.
-Other disorders include sleep apnea, restless leg syndrome, and narcolepsy.
-Obstructive sleep apnea is a disorder in which you lose the ability to breathe freely in your sleep or experience sleep hypoventilation, a pattern in which breathing becomes slow or too shallow, leading to higher carbon dioxide and lower oxygen levels in the blood.
-Finally, Bruxism is a common sleep disorder that causes people to grind or clench their teeth.
+Insomnia, which is experienced when it’s hard to get to sleep or stay asleep throughout the night, is a common sleep disorder that can lead to sleep deprivation.
+Obstructive sleep apnea is a common disorder in which you lose the ability to breathe freely in your sleep or experience sleep hypoventilation, a pattern in which breathing becomes slow or too shallow, leading to higher carbon dioxide and lower oxygen levels in the blood.
+Other disorders include sleep apnea, restless leg syndrome, Bruxism, and narcolepsy.

 Best Practices for Sleep